 After hanging out at the British Airways Terraces Lounge and the Qantas Lounge for dinner, I went to the gate and boarded the plane.
 Cathay Pacific Premium Economy has 8 seats in a row, arranged in a 2 4 2 format.
 There is a total of 28 seats, with 4 rows each on the side, while 3 rows in the middle.
 The Premium Economy area is divided into a separate smaller cabin, behind the Business Class and in front of the Economy Class, so there is a sense of privacy.

-I chose to seat in the first row of Premium Economy for the extra legroom.
+I chose to sit in the first row of Premium Economy for the extra legroom.
 The Premium Economy seat is 18.5 inches – slightly smaller than the 19.5 inches in other Cathay planes.
-The seat pitch however, is a comfortable 40 inches – 2 inches longer than the other planes.
+However, the seat pitch is a comfortable 40 inches – 2 inches longer than the other planes.
 The seat also reclines up to 9 inches.
 The headrest for the seats are sturdy and offer good support.
 There is a small study light is neatly concealed behind the right side of the headrest.
 There is also a leather padded footrest for extra comfort.

 Between the seats, Cathay Pacific also installed a permanent handrest instead of those that can be moved upwards like in economy class.
 You can still raise and lower the armrest on the side if necessary.

 On the permanent hand rest are 2 USB power sockets and 2 multi-region AC power supplies.
-The sides of the handrest is also thoughtfully designed.
-On one side, there is a small fold out drink table, and below that are the seat control buttons and a small storage area for tablets or smaller laptops.
+The sides of the handrest are also thoughtfully designed.
+On one side, there is a small fold-out drink table, and below that are the seat control buttons and a small storage area for tablets or smaller laptops.
 On the other side is the remote control for the TV.